GitHver/nixisotemp/readme.md

     zellij    # User friendly terminal multiplexer.
-    helix     # No nonsense terminal modal text editor. yazi      # Batteries included terminal file manager.
+    helix     # No nonsense terminal modal text editor. yazi      # Batteries included terminal file manager. btop      # Better top, a resource monitoring tool.
-   #==<< Terminal utils >>=============>
-    zoxide    # A better cd command that learns your habbits. eza       # LS but with more options and customization. bat       # Better cat.
-Print out files in the terminal. starship  # Shell promt customization tool.
-    btop      # Better top, a resource monitoring tool.
    #==<< Other >>======================>
     alacritty
-    git       # Best learn to use git. it *WILL* make your life easier. gitui     # Git terminal user interface written in rust.
+    git       # Best learn to use git. it *WILL* make your life easier.
   ];
 }
 ```

-The first line is just if you want to enable flatpaks (you shouldn't), but below that is a list called `systemPackages` and inside that list you'll find a bunch of entries such as `helix`, `eza` and `yazi`.
+The first line is just if you want to enable flatpaks (you shouldn't), but below that is a list called `systemPackages` and inside that list you'll find a bunch of entries such as `helix`, `btop` and `yazi`.
 These are some of the programs I have included for you to get started, but of course you can remove them and replace them with what ever you want.

 An important thing to note is that these are of course not all of the packages included with your system.
 In the `modules` directory, you'll find files that, when enabled, install a bunch of packages.
 This is because to use this module, you'll need the packages provided, so if this module/option is enabled, then these packages will be included automatically.